Everything you need to know about growing hydrangeas

 Then the sculptural shapes of their flowers, dried to papery elegance, make wonderful outlines in the frost over winter.

 I visited Signature Hydrangeas, specialist growers of hydrangeas to talk to hydrangea expert, Roger Butler, about the basics of choosing and growing hydrangeas.
+If you’d rather watch a video than read a post, you can watch Growing Hydrangeas on YouTube here.

 The different hydrangea types – start with macrophylla…